Floorp-Projects/Floorp/xpcom/docs/stringguide.rst

 .. cpp:function:: NS_ConvertASCIItoUTF16(const nsACString&)

-    A ``nsAutoString`` which holds a temproary buffer contianing the value of the Latin1 to UTF-16 conversion.
+    A ``nsAutoString`` which holds a temporary buffer containing the value of the Latin1 to UTF-16 conversion.

 .. cpp:function:: void CopyASCIItoUTF16(Span<const char>, nsAString&)